puneet29/jekyll-practice/README.md

 2. The front matter must have the layout attribute set to page. ```layout: page```

 3. We can also move the pages to a directory in the root folder of the project, but that will change the url for accessing that page.
 (It will add the ```/<folder_name>/<page_name>``` to the url)

+# Permalinks in Jekyll

+1. Permalinks define the permanent url that the post/page will have.

+2. You can mention the permalink in the front matter for that post/page.
+The example of which you can see in the pages/donate post.

+3. Use of this attribute is to keep a single url for the post/page, even if there's a change in the date or category attribute.

+4. You can also give variables to the permalink.
+Example of this can be seen in the My first blog post inside _posts/my_posts.

+    Each variable has the syntax: ```:<variable_name>```.
+Some of the examples are given below:

+    1. :categories

+    2. :title

+    3. :day

+    4. :month

+    5. :year